bcwalden2001/convolution-filter-blurring/README.md

 ### 5. Output Display

 - The blurred image is scaled back to 8-bit integers (0–255).
-- The results are already provided with indications ofthe filter size or standard deviation in the file name.
+- The results are displayed in a window using OpenCV

 ## Conclusion